Add Volume And Drama To Your Old Look

 Shampoo your natural hair and pay close attention to your scalp and ends.
 My faves, of course, are Organix Coconut Milk Shampoo & Conditioner as well as Kim Kimble’s Hair Care Line.
 They keep my hair soft, moisturized, and easy to comb through.

 After shampooing your hair apply a good conditioner (like one of the ones mentioned above) and work it from roots to ends.
 After rinsing the conditioner out, Add moisturizer to your natural hair and work through from roots to ends.
 There are tons of great ones out on the market.
 I love the Organix sprays (they aren’t paying me to say this...I promise).

-Below are some cute styles for you try to get that full look you’re secretly length checking your hair every week for until you grow long hair.
+Below are some cute styles for you to try to get that full look you're secretly length checking your hair every week until you grow long hair.